matsim-org/jekyll-website/association/index.md

 The association was founded in September 2022.

-The association is currently looking for potential members of the MATSim Assocation and people interested working in the board.
+The association is currently looking for potential members of the MATSim Association and people interested working in the board.
 Details about membership types and fees will be determined in the coming weeks and will be announced here.